timholds/font-familiarity/PROJECT_NOTES.md

 [ ] get an input-independent baseline by zeroing out inputs and seeing how it performs
 [ ] overfit on one batch, launch it and make sure it works on the frontend too

+# Known issues
+The labels in the npz file are off by one, so we need to subtract by one in the `FontDataset`: `self.targets = data['labels']-1`

 # Project Notes